fazleh2010/multilingual-grammar-generator/README.md

 - languageCode: `en` (English), `de` (German), `it` (Italian), and `es` (Spanish)
 - inputDir: The input directory that contains lexical entries (i.e., csv files).
 - outputDir: The output directory for the grammar (Json files).
-- csvToTurtle: the indicator for generating lemon (turtle file) from csv files.
-- turtleToProtoType: the indicator for generating grammar from lemon.

 ````input configuration file
 {
   "languageCode" : "en",